Easy Chocolate Covered Pecans

 Or you can use a double boiler to melt the chocolate.
 This takes longer, but the results are just as good.

-Put the pecan pieces on a baking sheet in a single layer.
+Put the pecan pieces on the baking sheet in a single layer.
 Roast them for 8 minutes.

 This brings out the rich nutty flavor of the pecans.
 I usually try a few of these toasted pecans … because I can’t resist.
 They’re so good!